AIR TOPICS: Ambient Air Quality

 Ground Level Ozone

-Ozone can be good” or bad” for health and the environment depending on where its found in the atmosphere.
-Stratospheric ozone is good” because it protects living things from ultraviolet radiation from the sun.
-Ground-level ozone, however, is bad” because it can trigger a variety of health problems, particularly for children, the elderly, and people of all ages who have lung diseases such as asthma.
+Ozone can be “good” or “bad” for health and the environment depending on where it’s found in the atmosphere.
+Stratospheric ozone is “good” because it protects living things from ultraviolet radiation from the sun.
+Ground-level ozone, however, is “bad” because it can trigger a variety of health problems, particularly for children, the elderly, and people of all ages who have lung diseases such as asthma.

 Ground-level ozone is created when pollutants emitted by cars, power plants, industrial boilers, refineries, chemical plants, and other sources react in the presence of sunlight.